 - Reach: Cause marketing relationships should be national/international in scope to build IRC awareness and bring the greatest benefits to the populations the IRC serves.

 - Company Credentials: A cause marketing partner should be an industry leader with broad consumer markets to build IRC awareness and bring the greatest benefits to the populations the IRC serves.

 - Revenue: Cause marketing relationships should generate fair revenue to the IRC for the use of its marks and begin at a minimum annual commitment of $100,000 per campaign.

 - Maintenance: The resources required to maintain a cause marketing relationship should be appropriately proportional to revenue received by the IRC and/or the potential for increase awareness of the IRC.

 - Compliance: All cause marketing relationships must meet the Better Business Bureau (BBB) Wise Giving Alliance’s Standards and be in compliance with the law.
 In particular, BBB Standard 19 requires that all advertisements, displays and promotional materials related to a cause marketing relationship clearly disclose how the charity benefits from the sale of products or services.
-Such promotions, advertisements, displays should disclose: (1) the actual or anticipated portion of the purchase price that will benefit the charity; (2) the duration of the campaign; and (3) any maximum or guaranteed minimum contribution amount.
+Such promotions, advertisements, displays should disclose: (1) the actual or anticipated portion of the purchase price that will benefit the charity; (2) the duration of the campaign; and (3) any guaranteed minimum contribution amount.
 Disclosures stating only that the charity will receive "proceeds," "profits," "net proceeds," or some other general financial benefit as a result of sales will not meet this standard.
 For this reason, the IRC requires that all materials, promotional materials, etc. be approved by the IRC prior to dissemination.

 - Written Agreement.
 Prior to using the IRC name or logo in connection with the sale of any product, a written cause marketing agreement must be entered into between company and the IRC.